Cumulocity-IoT/cumulocity-app-builder/README.md

 ![](https://user-images.githubusercontent.com/38696279/72333172-47cec300-36b3-11ea-9abf-1bb29b490a22.png)

 ## What's new?
-* **Angular Upgrade:** Application Builder now upgraded to angular 11.
-* **Widget Catalog:** Now user can also delete widget from widget catalog.
-Widget catalog now also provide update option for the widgets which are installed from Demo Catalog.
-*  **Branding:** Now user can use color picker to choose millions of colors to customize branding.
-Header, Action bar and tab bar are also customizable.
-*  **Theme:** Application builder now support dark theme and branded themes for dashboards and widgets.
+* **Role Based Access:** User can now control dashboard visibility in application builder by assigning global role(s) to a dashboard.
-*  **Server-Side Simulators:** Application Builder now supports Server-side simulators.
-User just need to install micro-service from [here](https://github.com/SoftwareAG/cumulocity-app-builder/releases/download/v1.3.0/simulator-app-builder.zip) and you will get option while creating simulator to "Run on Server".
+* **File(CSV/JSON) Based Simulator:** Application Builder now supports File Based Simulators(Server-side).
+User just need to install micro-service from [here](https://github.com/SoftwareAG/cumulocity-app-builder/releases/download/v1.3.1/csv-simulator-ms.zip) and use simulator type as File(CSV/JSON).
+User can import CSV/JSON file to create measurements/events to simulate use cases.
-*  **Help & Support:** Try out our new help & support dashboard template while creating dashboard.
-This will help user to quickly create help and support page for cumulocity application.
-*  **Demo Catalog:** User now able to try out pre-built cumulocity demos by installing Demo Catalog which is available in your home page.
-*  **Auto Upgrade Notification:** From Application Builder 1.3.0 onwards user will get notification whenever new version of app builder available and ability to seamless upgrade by single click.
-*  **Settings:** Now user has abilities to control various features such as hide logo, disable auto upgrade, hide tabs for device specific dashboards, etc.
-* **Cumulocity Version:** Based on Cumulocity 1011.0.20
+* **Widget Catalog:** Grid view introduced to enhance user experience.
+* **Branding:** Improvement in branding functionalities such as one clicks theme selections and addtion of new themes (SoftwareAG Blue, Dark).
 * **Various bug fixes**

 ## Features